 The standard arrangements of the piano accompaniments are pretty tricky... be prepared to work a little on the piano parts if you play any of the fast songs, and "Some Enchanted Evening."
 I haven't checked out an easier version, but it might be worth looking into.

-West Side Story has a perennial favorite for teenage girls -- "I Feel Pretty."
-Girls love this song.
+West Side Story has a song that is a perennial favorite for teenage girls -- "I Feel Pretty."
+Girls love this song!
 It is high energy, with a staccato feeling.
 The high notes can be a challenge for less-experienced singers not to mangle because of the vowel -- "such a pretty MEEEEE!"
+But a worthy challenge.